BioSystemsUM/troppo/src/docs/source/tutorial_tinit.rst

 Run tINIT
 --------------------------------------------------

-The `tINITProperties` class is used to create the properties for the GIMME algorithm.
+The `tINITProperties` class is used to create the properties for the `tINIT` algorithm.
 This class contains the following arguments:

 - `reactions_scores`: a list of scores for each reaction in the model.
 This can be obtained from the `integrate()` method of the `ContinuousScoreIntegrationStrategy` class.
 - `present_metabolites`: The metabolites that are present in the model.